illinois-cs241/illinois-cs241.github.io/application.md

 ## CS 241 Course Assistant Positions Available!

 Are you interested in becoming a course assistant for CS 241?
 If so, then you are welcome to apply for positions.
+Please pick two areas that interest you the most for right now.

 * Student-Facing (Labs, Office Hours)
 * Honors Section